rakuten-ads/Rakuten-Reward-Native-iOS/doc/Objective-C/APIReference/README.md

 | Name | Description
 | --- | ---
 | RPGRequestErrorObjcTokenExpire | Access token is expired
-| RPGRequestErrorObjcServerError | Cannot connect
+| RPGRequestErrorObjcServerError | Server error
+| RPGRequestErrorObjcBadRequest | Bad request
+| RPGRequestErrorObjcLegalReason | Error because of legal reason (for example, user has not consent to RewardSDK's terms and condition)
 <br>

 ### SDKError